Youth Fencing Team for ages 8-12

-Membership in the program is $105/month for unlimited attendance, or $60 for one class/week or $120/month for unlimited attendance.
+Membership in the program is $60/month for one class/week or $120/month for unlimited attendance.
 An introductory rate of $60 is available for the first month, but keep in mind that new fencers will not be allowed to spar until they can demonstrate some of the basic fencing actions in a safe manner.
 For insurance purposes, proof of membership in the United States Fencing Association is required in order to attend classes.
 Membership is $5, and expires on July 31.
 It can be purchased online by visiting the US Fencing Association's web page, or you can fill out a form at your first class.

 We try to provide equipment, but participants should start acquiring their own gear after the first couple of months.

 Read below for more information on our individual classes.
 Our Youth Program is for athletes between 3rd and 7th grades.
 Those in 8th grade and up should attend our Senior Drill classes.
-Residents of Northern Santa Barbara County should look into our Presidio North classes, held Monday nights in Los Olivos.
+Residents of Northern Santa Barbara County should look into our Presidio North classes, held Tuesday nights in Los Olivos.
 We ask that beginners continue to attend Drill classes until they have developed the skills and confidence necessary for fencing with others.
 At that point, and when students have their own electric gear, the Monday evening Sparring classes become available.
 Most participants in our Youth Program attend classes 2-3 days per week.

 Much like playing an instrument, fencing involves constant attention to technique.
-Our Youth 10 drill classes emphasize improving overall coordination, balance, and manual dexterity; building self-confidence; learning etiquette through competitiveness; and gaining an understanding of the basic rules for foil fencing.
-Drills revolve around a set curriculum of movements, "touching" an opponent and willingly being "touched."
-Classes are meant to familiarize fencers with terminology, to impart muscle memory, and to hone technique with practice.
+Our group drill classes emphasize improving overall coordination, balance, and manual dexterity; building self-confidence; learning etiquette through competitiveness; and gaining an understanding of the basic rules for foil fencing.

-Initially, our fencers compete locally in the Central Coast Youth Circuit, a series of tournaments managed by the Central Coast Fencing Foundation.
-This fun event comprises five tournaments a year: a kick-off tournament in October in Los Olivos; a second tournament in Santa Barbara in November; a third event in San Luis Obispo in January; a fourth event in Santa Barbara in March; and the final tournament in May in San Luis Obispo.
-Fencers earn points each tournament, and overall champions are crowned at the end of the season.
+Initially, our fencers compete in the Central Coast Youth Circuit, a series of tournaments managed by the Central Coast Fencing Foundation.
+This fun series comprises five tournaments a year and is attended by fencers from San Luis Obispo, Santa Barbara, and Ventura Counties.
+Participants earn points each tournament, and overall champions are crowned at the end of the season.
 For more information, please visit the Foundation's website: www.centralcoastfencing.org.

-Our more advanced Youth Fencers will travel to larger events in Los Angeles and the Bay Area, and other parts of the country.
+Our advanced youth fencers will also travel to larger events in Los Angeles, the Bay Area, and other parts of the country.
 Some of these tournaments allow fencers to compete for their middle school; others promote competition at the National level.